nayere6342/sep11-freedom-project/blog/entry04.md

 ---

+## Intro:

-At the time of me writing this blob, it's probably one of the must complexed I haved done so far in this freedom project.
+At the time of me writing this fourth blog entry, it's probably one of the must complexed I haved done so far in this freedom project.
 That's why I started tinkering with kaboom.js again.
 This code is a sample of what I'm doing right now in SEP.

+## Code Presentation:

 ```JS
 ```